Recipe Ideas

 Step 2

 Heat a skillet over medium-high heat.
-Add a tablespoon of olive oil, and when it starts to shimmer, place the steak bites in the pan in a single layer.
+Add a tablespoon of olive oil, and when it starts to shimmer, place the Steak Bites in the pan in a single layer.
 Cook each side for approximately 2-3 minutes until a brown crust forms.

 Step 3